Water-Melon/Melang/docs/lib/mysql.md

 Input:

-- sql - a string SQL.
+- `sql` - a SQL string.

 Return value:

 - Reading operation returns an array whose every element is also an array that is equivalent to a record in query results.
-- Writing operation returns a boolean value. *true* on success, otherwise *false*.
+- Writing operation returns a boolean value. `true` on success, otherwise `false`.

 Error: